 Vital to your journey toward starting an oven cleaning business is the research you do at this early stage.
 It is all about choosing the right business plan and, if you’re going down that road, the right franchise.
 Your options will largely be formed by where you are located and how far you are prepared to travel, but with franchising, you are far less limited by your own experience in the sense that you will receive full training and guidance.

-With a franchise, you still have control over your schedule, the culture and values of how you’re going to work, who you are going to hire and fire and responsibility for expanding your business, but you have guidance and assistance in these and all other aspects of running your business.
+With an oven cleaning franchise, you still have control over your schedule, the culture and values of how you’re going to work, who you are going to hire and fire and responsibility for expanding your business, but you have guidance and assistance in these and all other aspects of running your business.
 This takes the pressure off and gives you guidelines and support to lean on.
 It cannot be overstated how helpful that can be in the early stages of running a business.

 Franchises offer you the chance to get up and running straight away: it’s a ‘plug in and play’ business model.
 You don’t have to worry about finding suppliers, choosing equipment or negotiating deals.
 It is in these areas that big mistakes can be made early on in owning your own business, the kind of mistakes that seriously jeopardise your future as a business owner.
 Not only will you have the knowledge and supply line of your franchise behind you, but you also can benefit from their increased buying power (franchises can buy materials and equipment in bulk, reducing costs for you) and you will often see your chances of getting credit increase with the reputable name of an already successful franchise behind you.